 Our asset-liability management process takes into account the expected cash flows on investments and expected policyholder payments, as well as the specific nature and risk profile of the liabilities.
-Considering the size and liquidity profile of our investment portfolio, we believe that we have appropriately mitigated the risks associated with policyholder behavior varying from our projections.
+We believe that the size and liquidity profile of our investment portfolio appropriately mitigates the risks associated with policyholder behavior varying from our projections.
 We also consider attributes of the various categories of liquid assets, for example, type of asset and credit quality, in evaluating the adequacy of our insurance operations' liquidity under a variety of stress scenarios.
 We believe that the liquidity profile of our assets is sufficient to satisfy our liquidity requirements.

 The NAIC establishes risk-based capital (RBC) standards for life insurance companies.
 If an insurer's RBC falls below specified levels, the insurer would be subject to different degrees of regulatory action depending upon the level of deficiency.
-As of June 30, 2019, Symetra Life Insurance Company, our primary insurance company subsidiary, had an estimated RBC ratio of 431% of Company Action Level RBC, which is well above regulatory action levels.
-Symetra Life Insurance Company's statutory capital and surplus, including the asset valuation reserve, was \$2,462.1 as of June 30, 2019.
+As of September 30, 2019, Symetra Life Insurance Company, our primary insurance company subsidiary, had an estimated RBC ratio of 427% of Company Action Level RBC, which is well above regulatory action levels.
+Symetra Life Insurance Company's statutory capital and surplus, including the asset valuation reserve, was \$2,482.7 as of September 30, 2019.